 View all cells using oil and 1000X total magnification.
-Your instructor may ask you to raise your hand when you have an image in focus to verify that you are viewing the image accurately.
+Your instructor may ask you to raise your hand view your slides.
 Draw several large representative cells with colored pencils to depict bacterial shape and arrangement.
 Dispose of used slides in the disinfectant beaker.